AdenNowell/Julia-Volatility-Put-Strategy/README.md

 # Julia Experiment

 ## Project Summary
 This is a research-style Julia backtest for a volatility-triggered cash-secured put strategy on SPY.
-The goal is not to claim production alpha, but to demonstrate systematic research workflow: signal construction, options pricing, trade simulation, capital accounting, parameter sensitivity, and robustness testing.
+The goal is not to claim production alpha, but to demonstrate systematic research workflow.
 ## Research Question
 Does selling short-dated cash-secured puts during elevated implied-volatility regimes improve risk-adjusted performance relative to passive SPY exposure?

 ## Methodology
 1. Load SPY price data and implied-volatility data.
-2. Compute a no-lookahead rolling IV threshold.
 3. Trigger put-selling only when current IV exceeds the historical threshold.
 4. Price each option using a Black-Scholes approximation.
 5. Simulate trade PnL with transaction costs and collateral accounting.